jmico/beekeeper/README.md

 [examples/websocket](./examples/websocket) uses a service from a browser using WebSockets.

 [examples/chat](./examples/chat) implements a real world setup with isolated buses and redundancy.

+[examples/dashboard](./examples/dashboard) is an HTML dashboard for Beekeeper projects.

 ## See also